Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/04OrganizationalAspects/README.md

 Consider both digital and non-digital media.
 Use institutional mailing lists and social media (e.g., Twitter, Facebook, blog).
 Will you have dedicated social media profiles?
 What sort of content will you share on them?
 Think about relevant images and logos.
 This is more important if you want to run more than one event.
 If the event is being run with the sponsorship of, or in coordination with, an institutional organization (e.g., the library, a particular college/department), then you may want or need to use the profiles of the organization.
 This might require someone else to post the material, so keep that in mind.
 Several of these recommendations might require organizational sign off or additional budget support - start investigating these options as soon as possible.

 Find out if you can post flyers or posters at your institution.
 Are you going to design a poster?
 What sort of logos, images, text, and information do you need to include?
 Make sure to clearly communicate the pre-defined objectives (skills and knowledge).
-Ask relevant organisations to help with advertising.
+Ask relevant organizations to help with advertising.
 Connect with relevant media, create a press release.
 Use existing communication channels, e.g. at the university library you might ask subject librarians to promote the event to their academic communities.

 #### Shortly before the event